VicidominiLab/BrightEyes-MCS/docs/refactoring-architecture.md

 `MainWindow` remains the legacy composition root, but new behavior belongs in a controller or service.
 Continue extracting one user workflow at a time:

+Pure scan-duration and ETA calculations already live in the statistics controller.
+Timers and widget updates stay in `MainWindow`.
+Further extraction candidates are:

 1. acquisition setup/start/stop into an acquisition presenter;
 2. preview rendering into a preview presenter and focused Qt view;
 3. configuration widget mapping into a form adapter;